 Traditionally, Philly Cheesesteaks are loaded with thinly sliced ribeye and topped with tender peppers, onions, and cheese.
 The cheese can be somewhat controversial, as “Cheeze Wiz” is the most authentic.
 However, many people prefer the melty goodness of provolone cheese blanketing their cheesesteaks instead.
 I am in the latter camp.

 Crafting homemade Philly Cheesesteaks is often not worth the effort for the average home cook.
 Ribeye can be expensive and it is tedious to thinly slice the meat without a fancy deli slicer.
 Instead, reimagining it as a Philly Cheesesteak Sloppy Joe allows you to incorporate the flavors you love, with a lot less hassle!

 The key to developing maximum flavor for these Philly Cheesesteak Sloppy Joes is forming a deep brown crust when cooking the beef.
 Don’t be in a hurry to break apart and stir the beef.
 Instead, let it cook without interference for a few minutes at a time so a proper crust can form.
 This will add a lot of flavor to the final dish.

-You can use any skillet for this recipe, however, a cast iron skillet (affiliate link) is ideal for browning.
+You can use any skillet for this recipe, however, a cast iron skillet is ideal for browning.
 Its thick construction is ideal for retaining heat and will always be one of the most versatile tools in your kitchen.
-People often want an easier method, and though I supose you can make Philly Cheesesteaks Sloppy Joes in the slow cooker, your effort will be rewarded with much deeper flavors from using a skillet.
+People often want an easier method, and though I suppose you can make Philly Cheesesteaks Sloppy Joes in the slow cooker, your effort will be rewarded with much deeper flavors from using a skillet.

 Homemade Sloppy Joes